sassysnakes/Edge-Detection/README.md

 Press plus and minus to change the threshold.

-To use:
+Libraries to install:
-pip install pygame
+pip install pygame and
 pip install opencv-python

 Run: